-Recommended Preparation: CIS 212 or equivalent with a grade of "C" or better or "Pass" or ability to create and upload a simple website
+Recommended Preparation: "C" grade or higher or "Pass" in CIS 212 or equivalent or ability to create and upload a simple website.

 Develop interactive, rich media Flash web applications.
 Includes principles of interaction and content design, ActionScript programming, and techniques to effectively incorporate animation, sound and graphics.